-Losses and loss adjustment expenses are reported net of losses ceded to the trade capital providers.
 Included in losses and loss adjustment expenses for the year ended December 31, 2014 was \$2.4 million of catastrophe losses resulting from Hurricane Odile.
-Additionally, included in losses and loss adjustment expenses were current accident year losses of \$18.1 million resulting from large general liability, aviation and satellite losses.
-Offsetting these current accident year losses was \$21.9 million in net favorable loss reserve development on prior accident years primarily attributable to \$11.9 favorable development in various property classes, \$5.5 million favorable development in the liability lines and \$4.4 million favorable development in the aerospace and specialty lines.
+Offsetting the catastrophe losses was \$21.1 million in net favorable loss reserve development on prior accident years primarily attributable to \$14.7 favorable development in various property classes, \$3.3 million favorable development in the liability lines and \$3.9 million favorable development in the marine and energy, aerospace and specialty lines.

 The Syndicate 1200 segment reported no catastrophe losses for the year ended December 31, 2013.
-Included in losses and loss adjustment expense for the year ended December 31, 2013 were current accident year large losses of \$4.4 million resulting from two onshore energy losses.
-The Syndicate 1200 segment had net favorable loss development of \$6.2 million primarily attributable to \$12.8 million of favorable development in various property classes, partially offset by \$6.3 million of unfavorable development in liability lines associated with municipality business.
+The Syndicate 1200 segment had net favorable loss development of \$6.2 million primarily attributable to \$12.8 million of favorable development in various property classes, partially offset by \$6.3 million of unfavorable development in liability lines primarily attributable to the general liability lines.